 Crash FactsPennsylvania DUI Association

 ▶ Of particular concern is the involvement of drinking drivers under the age of 21.
-13% of the driver deaths in the 16-20 age group were drinking drivers, down from 19% in 2013.
+16% of the driver deaths in the 16-20 age group were drinking drivers, up from 13% in 2014.
 Improvement in this age group is a very important need.

-▶ Of equal focus is the 21 to 25 age group, in which 43% of the driver deaths were drinking drivers.
-This age group had the worst percentage of all groups, and was down from 44% in 2013.
-The 26 to 30 age group decreased to 31% from 34% in 2013.
+▶ Of equal focus is the 21 to 25 age group, in which 44% of the driver deaths were drinking drivers.
+This age group had the second worst percentage of all groups, and was up from 43% in 2014.
+The 26 to 30 age group increased to 37% from 31% in 2014.

 ▶ Pennsylvania continues to take an aggressive posture to prevent and deter drinking and driving (particularly through the widespread use of sobriety checkpoints and saturation patrols).